Mec-iS/nanodegree-fullstack-final/README.md

 $ pip install -r requirements.txt
 ```

+Change directory to repository directory.

-If you need something to start with, set up the test database by running the script in `tests/lotofmenus.py`:
+If you need something to start with, set up the test database by running the script in `tests\lotofmenus.py`:
 ```
-$ python tests/lotofmenus.py
+$ python tests\lotsofmenus.py
 ```

+Add your GitHub OAUTH tokens in `libs\secret.py`.

 Run the server:
 ```
 $ python finalproject.py
 ```

-Visit `127.0.0.1:5000` on your broser.
+Visit `127.0.0.1:5000` on your browser.